Monday, March 11, 2019

 Ah, I'll have to tell you about James Bruce another day, 1776.
 Because they have found John Bishop's body.
 It was in this morning's nets when the boats came back.

 And yet, I am proud of myself.
 Because I did not do nothing.
-And by doing something, I have sacrificed myself in other ways.
+But by doing something, I have sacrificed myself, in other ways.
 Twice now, I have had to kill a man.
 And from this I will never recover.

 I was too young, 1776, the first time.
-That one damaged me badly.
+That one damaged me.
 That time, I was acting from instinct.
-This one will damage me too, I know that.
-But less.
-For I am older now - nineteen going on twenty - and I have read many books.
-And my books have taught me how to think my actions both before and afterwards.
-And afterwards, this time, so far at least, a more formal feeling has come.
-I have not cried even once.
-In fact, I have been able to put it in a box and go about my days as if it was some other me, who killed that man.
+This one will damage me too, I know that, but less.
+Because I am older now - nineteen going on twenty - and I have read many books, by now.
+And my books have taught me how to think my actions through both before and afterwards.
+And because of this, afterwards, this time, so far at least, a more formal feeling has come.
+This time, I have not cried even once.
 For that at least, I am grateful.

-I thought of his children, 1776, once he had stopped struggling and then in dim light and through soft water stared up at me his last.
+I thought of his children, 1776, once he had stopped struggling.
+And then in the dim light and and up through the water stared up at me his last.
 And I thought of him, too.
-It was a deeply spiritual moment and I think he and I are now joined forever in eternity.
-Which makes me feel dead forever before I'm even dead.
-Ah it is a more difficult thing to do, that which I have done, than it is to forgive a man.
+Ah, it is a more difficult thing to do, this thing I have done, than it is to forgive a man.

 That is all for today, my dear journal.
 I really can't think of anything more to say and God knows you don't care about the weather.